 Please note: Details are evolving, check this page often for any updates.

 Welcome back to the Detroit Zoo!
 It’s time to emerge from hibernation.
 You can come out of your den, stretch your legs, and get your dose of Vitamin Z at the Detroit Zoo.
 There are a few safety guidelines and Zoo updates we would like you to review prior to your arrival.
-Our goal is to provide a great Zoo experience in an outdoor environment that is as safe as possible for all.
-We all have a part to play; a shared responsibility is necessary in order to maintain the health and safety of our guests, staff and animals.
+Our goal is to provide a great Zoo experience in an environment that is as safe as possible for all.
+We all have a part to play; a shared responsibility is necessary in order to maintain the health and safety of our guests, staff and endangered animals.

-As we prepare to reopen the Zoo to members only by reservation on Monday, June 8, we want to say thank you — not just for your support during this tough time, but for your active engagement with us over the last few months.
+First, we want to say thank you — not just for your support during this tough time, but for your active engagement with us over the last few months.
 We’ve loved seeing all of your notes and posts and participation with us on social media.
 The Detroit Zoological Society (DZS) loves our Zoo community and truly appreciates all of you.

 It is our goal to make the Zoo experience one that is safe for our visitors, staff and animals.
 Let’s work together.
-Please be respectful, help each other and help protect the animals.
+Please be respectful, help each other and help protect the endangered animals.
 We’re trying to do the right thing even as we are losing millions each month.
 To us, it’s always safety before revenue.
 We appreciate those who are willing to do what they can to protect us all, animals included.

 -When you arrive at the entry booths, expect single-line queuing with physical distancing markers.
 We ask that you maintain at least 6 feet between groups or individuals.